-With few exceptions (i.e., pretrial inmates and sentenced deportable aliens with confirmed orders of deportation), the BOP requires inmates without a high school diploma or General Educational Development (GED) credential to enroll in a literacy program.
-Approximately 30 percent of the inmate population has a confirmed literacy (GED) needs.
+With few exceptions (i.e., pretrial inmates and sentenced deportable aliens with confirmed orders of deportation), the BOP requires inmates without a verified high school diploma or General Educational Development (GED) credential to enroll in a literacy program.
 There are approximately 16,000 inmates enrolled in high school equivalency programs.
 Curriculums are designed to teach the knowledge and skills needed for inmates to progress from basic literacy through attainment of the GED credential.
 The implementation of the Violent Crime Control and Law Enforcement Act (VCCLEA) and the Prison Litigation Reform Act (PLRA), mandates that inmates with needs must participate and make satisfactory progress in the literacy program to vest their good conduct time (VCCLEA), or be eligible to earn the full amount of good conduct time.
-Since the implementation of these acts in November 1997, the demand for literacy program instruction has increased, leading to a wait list of approximately 14,000 inmates.
-In FY 2016, 6,456 inmates attained the GED credential.
+Since the implementation of these acts in November 1997, the demand for literacy program instruction has increased, leading to a wait list of approximately 10,263 U.S. citizens and 5,309 non-U.S citizen inmates.
+In FY 2018, 3,249 inmates attained the GED credential.
 In FY 2014, the agency purchased (\$7.95 million) standardized curriculum for students functioning at the 6th grade thru 12th grade level.
 The Crime Control Act of 1990 requires that non-English speaking federal prisoners participate in ESL until they function at the equivalence of the eighth grade level.
 Occupational and Advanced Occupational Education (AOE) programs serve to enhance inmates' post-GED skills during incarceration and increase the employment opportunities of offenders upon release, particularly those who lack solid employment history or a marketable skill.